demotip/elder_youre_right/README.md

 2) `append_age_differences.R` appends age difference variables to the Afrobarometer data based on the ages of interviewers and respondents and saves this as a new dataset: afpr_ages.rds.

 3) `variable_labels.R` generates a dataframe of variable names, variable descriptions, and variable groupings.
 This dataframe is used in subsequent files to group and relabel outcomes.

-4) `balance_tables.R` uses afpr_ages.rds to generate the covariate balance table found in Table 3 of the paper. descriptive_statistics.R uses afpr_ages.rds to create tables and figures that compare the age distributions of respondents and interviewers in the Afrobarometer data (Table 2 and Figure 1 in the paper).
+5) `balance_tables.R` uses afpr_ages.rds to generate the covariate balance table found in Table 3 of the paper. descriptive_statistics.R uses afpr_ages.rds to create tables and figures that compare the age distributions of respondents and interviewers in the Afrobarometer data (Table 2 and Figure 1 in the paper).
 This file also creates tables that compare the responses of older and younger interviewers (Table 4 and Table 5 in the paper).

-5) `contrasts.R` runs the main models (with 35-years old age cutoff) as well as the appendix models (with 40-years old age cutoff and 10-year age difference) using afpr_ages.rds.
+6) `contrasts.R` runs the main models (with 35-years old age cutoff) as well as the appendix models (with 40-years old age cutoff and 10-year age difference) using afpr_ages.rds.
 Model estimates are tidied into a dataframe and saved as age_diff_models.rds.

-6) `plots.R` creates plots of our main findings (Figures 2 to 5) and the plots found in the appendix of the paper (Figures 6 to 13).
+7) `plots.R` creates plots of our main findings (Figures 2 to 5) and the plots found in the appendix of the paper (Figures 6 to 13).

-7) `comparison_plots` is the code for the predicted probabilities plots - to be edited.
-Same dependencies as contrasts.R.
+8) `comparison_plots` is the code for the predicted probabilities plots.

-8) `cross_validation.R` conducts cross-validations between logistic/ordered and linear regressions.
-Same dependencies as contrasts.R.
+9) `cross_validation.R` conducts cross-validations between logistic/ordered and linear regressions.

-9) `presentable_table.R` makes tables for the main paper which only show the direction and significance of the results.
-Same dependencies as plots.R.
+10) `presentable_table.R` makes tables for the main paper which only show the direction and significance of the results.

-10) `regression_tables.R` creates full regression tables to go into the appendix.
-Same dependencies as contrasts.R.
+11) `regression_tables.R` creates full regression tables to go into the appendix.

-11) `results_tables.R` creates tables with the estimate and standard error.
-Same dependencies as plots.R.
+12) `results_tables.R` creates tables with the estimate and standard error.

 ## `tables`